 |Just in case anyone needs reminding - steam engines may be glamorous, but look at that black smoke - an environmental disaster on wheels!
 In country areas burning embers from coal fuelled steam engines often cause lineside fires.

-The above image is a video-still - click the image or the projector icon to watch a short film on 'youtube' showing the train as it passes through the station.
+The above image is a video-still - click the image or the projector icon to watch a short film on the ‘YouTube’ film / video website showing the train as it passes through the station.

 Electric railways have the potential to be the least environmentally damaging form of traction.
 Although this depends on how the power is sourced, even the dirtiest emissions are easier to reduce at a few power stations compared to many hundreds of moving trains.

-Electrification is also a more efficient way of transmitting power, especially on the busiest and most heavily trafficked routes where any additional capacity (either through longer trains or more frequent services) will require proportionally less additional energy when it comes from a common source rather than on each train.
+Electrification is also a more efficient way of transmitting power, especially on the busiest and most heavily trafficked routes where any additional capacity (either through longer trains or more frequent services) will require proportionally less additional energy when it comes from a common source rather than from fossil fuel traction units on each train.
 Electric locomotives can deliver as much as 2½ times the tractive power output of an equivalent diesel.

-With electric traction it is also possible to further increase efficiency through regenerative braking, which means that a slowing-down train can use its electric motors as generators and recycle energy back into the system for other electric trains to use.
+With electric traction it is also possible to further increase efficiency through regenerative braking, which means that a slowing-down train can use its electric motors as generators and either recycle energy back into the system for other electric trains to use or recycle the energy to onboard storage for it to use when next accelerating.
 Electric traction offers significantly improved performance when ascending gradients, plus the possibility of using regenerative braking to cost efficiently maintain safety whilst descending.

 For passengers the advantages of electric traction includes improved overall performance and less vibration which results in faster, more comfortable, smoother and quieter journeys.
 The improved acceleration also means that extra stations can be served with less time penalty - this is especially beneficial to users of minor stations which might otherwise have a less frequent service.
 Experience has shown that the very act of investing in railway electrification also gives passengers greater confidence that the line is valued by the railway operators and therefore has a secure future.
 The sparks effect is a well proven phenomena whereby passenger numbers significantly increases when a line is electrified.